Wisdom for Living – a study of

 and the dew settles beneath the night sky.

-21 My child, don’t lose sight of common sense and discernment.
+21 My child, don’t lose sight of

 Hang on to them,